Latest IU news

 All news stories

-IU experts are ready to talk about Ukraine
+IU experts are ready to talk about Russia’s war in Ukraine

 On Feb.
-24, Russia launched a military invasion of its neighbor, Ukraine.
-IU political scientists, historians and economists are available to discuss the impacts of the invasion on a wide range of topics, including foreign policy and politics, the economy, historical context, diplomacy and more.
+24, 2022, Russia launched a military invasion of Ukraine.
+IU political scientists, historians and economists are available to discuss the impact of the ongoing war.

 Feature stories